SaeidDaliriSusefi/Air-Temperature-Monitoring/README.md

 This repository contains a Python-based workflow to analyze long-term air temperature at 2m height (monthly average) trends over a selected region using Google Earth Engine (GEE) and ERA5 Monthly Aggregates datasets(available from 1980 with 27km resolution).
 The script leverages geospatial libraries and statistical tools to extract, process, and visualize temperature data over time, providing insights into climate change patterns.

-## 🚀 Key Features

-📡 Integration with Google Earth Engine for accessing high-resolution ECMWF ERA5 datasets.

-🗺️ Interactive selection of region of interest (ROI) via geemap.

-🧊 Extraction of monthly 2-meter air temperature data from ERA5/ERA5-Land collections.

-📊 Trend analysis using Mann-Kendall test for detecting monotonic trends in time series.

-📈 High-quality visualizations with matplotlib.

 ## 🧰 Tools & Libraries

 xee – For loading Earth Engine ImageCollections into Xarray.